seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/101-200/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Thursday, November 27th
+//// As of 2025, Friday, November 28th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.11.21: Last update of the week today.
+Will return on 2025, Monday, December 1st

+//// OLD MESSAGES

 //// 2025.11.26: There have been difficulties this week.
 I was unable to return to this project until 2025, Wednesday, November 26th.
 I am hoping I can remain stable enough to continue updates daily until 2025, November 28th, when I will then go for another weekend break.

-//// OLD MESSAGES

 //// 2025.11.21: Last update of the week today.
 Will return on 2025, Monday, November 24th
 //// 2025.11.17: Coming back from another weekend, with 5 more consecutive updates planned, before I take another break for the weekend.
 //// 2025.11.14: Last update of the week today.
 Will return on 2025, Monday, November 17th